Policy Name: Acceptable and Responsible Use of OCC Technology and Information Systems

 Use: Use of the computing systems and

-information transmitted via or stored on the Onondaga Community College computing
+information transmitted via or stored on OCC's information

-systems and communications networks, it does regularly monitor, access,
+systems and communications networks, it does monitor, access,

 prevent data security breaches and unauthorized activity.
 Without limiting the generality of the

-foregoing or the discretion of Onondaga Community College in determining
+foregoing or the discretion of OCC in determining

 when appropriate circumstances exist, appropriate circumstances include:

-investigating computer systems and communications networks performance and
+investigating information systems and communications networks performance and

-system problems; investigating IT Security Incidents; determining if an
+system problems; investigating IT security incidents; disconnecting personal and college-owned equipment and user credentials; determining if an

 disciplinary, or administrative inquiries; in connection with legal

 and as otherwise permitted by law.
-Onondaga Community College has the
+OCC has the

 files or email on its systems.
 OCC may restrict or filter access to